top of page

 16 I came near unto one of them that stood by, and asked him the truth of all this.
 So he told me, and made me know the interpretation of the things.

-17 These great beasts, which are four, are four kings (four kingdoms), which shall arise out of the earth ("on earth" - Complete Jewish Bible; "in the earth" - Jubilee Bible) (on the "earth", or land, of Israel).
+17 These great beasts, which are four, are four kings (four kingdoms), which shall arise out of the earth ("on earth" - Complete Jewish Bible; "in the earth" - Jubilee Bible) (on the "earth", or land of Israel).

 19 Then I would know the truth of the fourth beast (Islam), which was diverse from all the others, exceeding dreadful, whose teeth were of iron, and his nails of brass (see "Daniel 2 - Interpretation Errors" for an explanation of these "nails of brass"); which devoured, brake in pieces, and stamped the residue with his feet;

-20 And of the ten horns (the ten Islamic dynasties) that were in his head, and of the other which came up, and before whom three fell; even of that horn (the little horn) that had eyes, and a mouth that spake very great (greatly offensive) things (the Papacy, and by extension, its "Christian" daughter churches and "Christian" political leaders), whose look was more stout than his fellows.
+20 And of the ten horns (the ten Islamic dynasties) that were in his head, and of the other which came up, and before whom three fell; even of that horn (the little horn) that had eyes, and a mouth that spake very great (greatly offensive) things (the Papacy, and its "Christian" daughter churches, and "Christian" political leaders), whose look was more stout than his fellows.

 21 I beheld, and the same horn made war with the saints (Jews and true Christians), and prevailed against them;